-Egeria’s travels tell us much about Egeria’s late-Roman outlook; they tell us an enormous amount about the development of the cult centres of early Christianity.
+Egeria’s travels tell us something of her late-Roman outlook; they offer an enormous amount of information about the development of the cult centres of early Christianity.
 They also tell us much about the universal human desire to satisfy curiosity, to pay homage to heroes, to explore the seeds of faith.

 Egeria 3.1 The Ascent of Sinai